Skip to main content

 Checklist

-• Cloudron has to be on at least version 3.3.
-This can be verified by checking the version in the Settings view.
+• Cloudron must be on at least version 3.3.
+Verify this by checking the version in the Settings view.
 Cloudron releases prior to 3.3 do not support Ubuntu 18.04.

-• The upgrade takes around 1-3 hours based on various factors like network/cpu/disk etc
+• The upgrade takes 1-3 hours depending on network, CPU, and disk speed.

 Pre-flight